brightdigit/ContributeWordPress/Content/tutorials/swift-package-manifest-file.md

 ---
+title: Package.swift - Getting Started with the SPM Manifest file
 date: 2021-05-11 06:05
 description: We'll talk about using a package in Xcode, creating a package in Xcode or with the swift command as well as how the manifest Package.swift works.
 tags: swift-package, swift-package-manager
+featuredImage: /media/images/learningswift/2021/04/DraggedImage-2.png
 ---
 [In the previous
 article](https://learningswift.brightdigit.com/swift-dependency-management-spm/),
 I talked about why Swift Package Manager has so many advantages over older package managers.
-In this article we\'ll talk about getting
+In this article we'll talk about getting
 started:

 -   using a package in Xcode